EmbeddedIntelligenceTeam/Embedded-Image-Processing-Homeworks/HW5/README.md

 **System Latency**: The high UART baud rate of 2,000,000 bps allows for near-instantaneous feedback between the device recording and the PC display.

+## 6.3 Conclusion

+The "EOC2 Keyword Spotting" implementation successfully demonstrates the viability of deploying deep learning models on resource-constrained microcontrollers.
+Key takeaways from this project include:

+**Bit-Accurate Feature Extraction**: By using the CMSIS-DSP library on both PC (via Python wrapper) and MCU (C++), we ensured that the input to the neural network was consistent across environments.

+**Efficient Inference**: The MLP model, despite having 100-neuron hidden layers, runs efficiently within the STM32's 136 KB Tensor Arena.

+**End-to-End Workflow**: We successfully navigated the full pipeline from raw FSDD dataset recordings to real-time embedded classification using TFLite Micro.